How to Learn Programming for Beginners: Fast Start

 First Things First: Define Your "Why"

-Consider the professional drivers behind your interest:
+Consider these professional drivers for your interest:

 The secret to getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one. - Mark Twain